niwciu/LCD_HD44780/ReadMe.md

    <img src="./examples/doc/NucleoSTM32G071_lcd_keypad shield_HW_connection.png"   width="800"><br> <br>
 #### How to build and run example
   1. Open the location you want to clone the repository to in your terminal
-  2. .Clone repository to your preferred localization
+  2. Clone repository to your preferred localization
       ```bash
       git clone https://github.com/niwciu/LCD_HD44780.git
       ```